vipin-pstuff/DSA-notes/Python-DSA-notes/notes/06-Big-O-notation.md

                 but in macbook machine , on 5K size of the array will take 200 seconds
             - so how you're able to give the estimate time for both the machines
         - so what is time complexity ? ✅
-            - so time complexity will be that graph or that mathematical function hich is on graph i.e called time complexity
+            - so time complexity will be that graph or that mathematical function which is on graph i.e called time complexity
             - means time complexity is a function that tells us how the time is going to grow as data/inputs grows 💡💡💡
             - so on that graph , for both the machines , time is growing linear as the size is growing <br>
                 value maybe different but in both the cases , time is growing linear